Digital and Data Communication

 | Information and Communication Technology Engineering | Fourth |

-Students of diploma Information and Communication Technology Engineering need to have a thorough understanding of concepts of Digital and data Communication.
-Diploma students undertaking this course are expected to apply the fundamentals of digital and data communication system to analyze the different digital communication (Modulation and Demodulation) methods and recent trends in the field of digital and data communication, this course develop skills required to manage digital communication systems to meet the expectations of the industry.
+Students of diploma Information and Communication Technology Engineering need to have a thorough understanding of concepts of Digital and Data Communication.
+Diploma students undertaking this course are expected to apply the fundamentals of digital and data communication system to analyze the different digital communication (Modulation and Demodulation) methods and recent trends in the field of digital and data communication.
+This course develops skills required to manage digital communication systems to meet the expectations of the industry.
 Students also can learn how to stay updated on emerging communication tools and trends.

 The purpose of this course is to help the student to attain the following industry identified competency through various teaching learning experiences: